 Most people would say they wouldn’t, which is why value investing remains a niche activity, but a profitable one.

 I have written a review of Tesco’s shares before, shortly after the profits warning and on the exact same day that Warren Buffett upped his stake in Tesco to 5%.
 It’s a company that I often use as an example of what a defensive investment looks like.

-When the profits warning came Tesco’s shares were trading at about 385p each, and by the time the market had finished panicking they had fallen all the way down to 312p.
-A drop of almost 19% in a couple of days is certainly not what most defensive and income focused investors sign up for.
+When the profits warning came, Tesco’s shares were trading at about 385p each, and by the time the market had finished panicking, they had fallen all the way down to 312p.
+A drop of almost 19% in a couple of days is certainly not what most defensive and income-focused investors sign up for.

 My decision was based on Tesco’s long-proven ability to generate a growing stream of sales, profits and dividends, combined with a dividend yield of 4.9% and a very low price relative to the company’s past earnings.

-In other words it was a defensive company being sold at a “value” price.
+In other words, it was a defensive company being sold at a “value” price.

-Tesco’s shares have now been in the portfolio for almost 16 months, so what have the returns been for those shares, given that the company was “reeling”, “in crisis” and it’s “crown had slipped”, according to various media reports?
+Tesco’s shares have now been in the portfolio for almost 16 months, so what have the returns been for those shares, given that the company was “reeling”, “in crisis” and its “crown had slipped”, according to various media reports?

-Although looking at short-term performance (anything less than 5 years) can be a dangerous game, I think Tesco’s profit warning is a good illustration of how the future is far more uncertain than most people think.
+Although looking at short-term performance (anything less than five years) can be a dangerous game, I think Tesco’s profit warning is a good illustration of how the future is far more uncertain than most people think.
 The profit warning itself was unexpected, and the share price gains after the initial panic were also unexpected.

 The Great Tesco Profit Warning Panic is also a reminder that buying successful companies when everybody else is selling is a sound basis for a sensible investment strategy (especially when you’re on the same side of the deal as Warren Buffett).